The Weatherford Award is given annually to three books that best illuminates the challenges, personalities, and unique qualities of Appalachia.

-To be considered, copies of the book must be received before November 1.
+To be considered, seven copies of the book must be received before November 1.
 If you can’t get the books to us before that time, please use your nomination letter let us know when we can expect them.

 Works will be considered upon the request of the publisher, a member of the Weatherford Award committee, or any reader.
 The person making the request is responsible for supplying seven copies of the book to the award committee.